-MATH2801 (or MATH2901), MATH2821 (or MATH2921), MATH2810 (or MATH2910), MATH2830 (or MATH2930)
+MATH2801 (or MATH2901),

+MATH2831 (or MATH2931), MATH2810 (or MATH2910),

+MATH2840 (or MATH2940)

+MECH2300, MECH2401, MECH2402

-MECH2300, MECH2400, MECH1500 0.5 appropriate Level II unit.5
+0.5 appropriate Level II Science unit

-MECH2000, MECH2100, MECH2310, MECH2600, MECH2700
+MECH15002, MECH2000, MECH2100, MECH2310, MECH2600, MECH2700

-4 Level III units from Statistics undergraduate offerings in the Science Handbook

-1 Level II or III unit from School of Mathematics or School of Physics undergraduate offerings in the Science Handbook.
+- 4 Level III units from Statistics undergraduate offerings in the Science Handbook - 1 Level II or III unit from School of Mathematics or School of Physics undergraduate offerings in the Science Handbook.

-Notes

-1. The following considerations pertain to the choice of additional units in years 2 and 3 listed in undergraduate offerings in the Science Handbook:

-(a) The Level III units satisfy the relevant major requirements.

-(b) They be from the Schools of Chemistry, Computer Science and Engineering, Electrical Engineering, Mathematics, Materials Science and Engineering and/or Physics.

-(c) They include MATH2841 Statistics or MATH2839 Statistics SM or MATH2821 Basic Inference.

-(d) They include PHYS2031 Laboratory or ELEC0805 Electronics for Measurement and Control.

-(e) They include MATS9520 Engineering Materials or MATS1253 Ferrous Alloys.

-(f) They exclude MATH2301 Mathematical Computing.

-(g) All pre and corequisites are satisfied.

-2. With permission of the School of Mechanical and Manufacturing Engineering, students may delay this subject till year 3.

-3. These Mathematics Majors need to add ELEC0805 Electronics for Measurement and Control to year 3.

-4. These Mathematics Majors should substitute 1 Level II or III units from the Schools of Physics, Chemistry or Mathematics undergraduate offerings for MATH2841 Statistics in Year 3.

-5. Students may substitute PHYS2031 Laboratory for ELEC0805 plus a 0.5 Level II unit.
-6. Under special circumstances, with permission of the Head of the School of Physics, a student may substitute alternative Physics Level III undergraduate offerings of equivalent unit value.
+- 1. The following considerations pertain to the choice of additional units in years 2 and 3 listed in undergraduate offerings in the Science Handbook: - (a) The Level III units satisfy the relevant major requirements. - (b) They be from the Schools of Chemistry, Computer Science and Engineering, Electrical Engineering, Mathematics, Materials Science and Engineering and/or Physics. - (c) They include MATH2841 Statistics or MATH2839 Statistics SM or MATH2821 Basic Inference. - (d) They include PHYS2031 Laboratory or ELEC0807 Electrical Engineering 1E. - (e) They include MATS9520 Engineering Materials or MATS1273 Ferrous Physical Metallurgy A. - (f) They exclude MATH2301 Mathematical Computing A. - (g) All pre- and corequisites are satisfied. - 2.
+With permission of the School of Mechanical and Manufacturing Engineering, students may take this subject in Year 2. - 3.
+These Mathematics Majors need to add ELEC0807 Electrical Engineering 1E to Year 3. - 4.
+These Mathematics Majors should substitute 1 Level II or III units from the Schools of Physics, Chemistry or Mathematics undergraduate offerings for MATH2841 Statistics in Year 3. - 5.
+Students may substitute PHYS2031 Laboratory for ELEC0807 plus a 0.5 Level II unit. - 6.
+Under special circumstances, with permission of the Head of the School of Physics, a student may substitute alternative Physics Level III undergraduate offerings of equivalent unit value. - 7.
 Students who have satisfactorily completed CHEM1807 Chemistry 1ME and CHEM1201 Chemistry 1B will be considered to have satisfied the prerequisites for CHEM2011 Physical Chemistry and CHEM2021 Organic Chemistry.